Mini-Conf/Mini-Conf/templates/content/register.md

-The 2021 ACM Conference on Health, Inference, and Learning will be held online.
+The 2022 Conference on Health, Inference, and Learning will be held online.
 Full registration is now open.

 <a href="https://cvent.me/bOa0oA" class="btn-lg btn-primary" target="_blank" rel="noopener" role="button">Click here to register!</a>